 Writing in History program

-Post-doctoral fellows also assist in training and coordinating the department’s team of writing tutors, for instance by providing useful pedagogical materials to undergraduate students to refine their critical writing skills.
-While the Writing in History program is unique and specific to the needs of our department, the fellows will work diligently to develop synergies with other departments at FIU as part of the Writing Across the Curriculum initiative on campus and will liaise with other stakeholders such as the Center for Excellence in Writing.
+- An inclusive team of writing tutors who assist undergraduate students in honing their critical writing skills.
+The fellows and writing tutors work synergistically with other departments at FIU as part of the Writing Across the Curriculum initiative on campus, particularly with the Center for Excellence in Writing.